flyingmachine/brave-clojure-web/content/concurrency.md

 ```

 Notice that the the string `"this prints once"` indeed only prints
-once, showing that the future's body runs only once and the result
+once, showing that the future's body only ran once and the result got
-gets cached.
+cached.

 Dereferencing a future will block if the future hasn't finished
 running: